 Note.
 (Airborne Laser Scanning, 2013).

-But that said, LiDAR data comes with many challenges.
+However, LiDAR data comes with many challenges.
 Challenges involve the computational intensity of LiDAR data processing, the complexity of interpreting large LiDAR point cloud datasets in dense vegetation environments, and factors like sensor calibration and data noise affecting data quality and analysis accuracy (Diab et al., 2022).
 The LiDAR data can be complex and may require specialized knowledge, software tools, and computational resources.
 LiDAR data processing typically involves several steps, including data cleaning, point cloud classification, feature extraction, and model generation (Rogers et al., 2020).

 Given the high volume of point cloud data generated by LiDAR sensors, processing can be computationally intensive and time-consuming.
 Users need to have a good understanding of LiDAR data structures, processing workflows, and software tools to effectively analyze and interpret the data.
 The limitations of LiDAR data include the high data requirements, labor-intensive and time-consuming data collection process, and challenges in processing due to factors such as data volume, model complexity, and generalizability (Lu & Jiang, 2024).